Freedom Trail

-The Freedom Trail is a 2.5 mi path through Boston that passes by 16 locations significant to the history of the United States.
-It winds from Boston Common in downtown Boston, to the Old North Church in the North End and the Bunker Hill Monument in Charlestown.
+The Freedom Trail is a 2.5 mi path through Boston, Massachusetts, that passes by 16 locations significant to the history of the United States.
+It winds from Boston Common in downtown Boston to the Old North Church in the North End and the Bunker Hill Monument in Charlestown.
 Stops along the trail include simple explanatory ground markers, graveyards, notable churches and buildings, and a historic naval frigate.
 Most of the sites are free or suggest donations, although the Old South Meeting House, the Old State House, and the Paul Revere House charge admission.
 The Freedom Trail is overseen by the City of Boston's Freedom Trail Commission and is supported in part by grants from various non-profit organizations and foundations, private philanthropy, and Boston National Historical Park.

 The Freedom Trail was conceived by journalist William Schofield in 1951, who suggested building a pedestrian trail to link important landmarks.
 Boston mayor John Hynes decided to put Schofield's idea into action.
 By 1953, 40,000 people were walking the trail annually.
+In 2026, an augmented reality tour called Relive 1776 was introduced along the Freedom Trail.

 The National Park Service operates a visitor center on the first floor of Faneuil Hall, where they offer tours, provide free maps of the Freedom Trail and other historic sites, and sell books about Boston and United States history.

 Some observers have noted the tendency of the Freedom Trail's narrative frame to omit certain historical locations, such as the sites of the Boston Tea Party and the Liberty Tree.